 It's that time of year again.
-Time to start planning, organizing and making schedules.
+Time to start planning, organizing, and making schedules.
 It's time to feel fantastic about what the new school year holds.
 It's that time of year I love.
-I enjoy the crisp new paper smells, the sound of a book opening for the first time, the sight of an open planner with a year's worth of schedules.
+I enjoy the crisp new paper smells, the sound of a book opening for the first time, and the sight of an open planner with a year's worth of schedules.
 I love planning our homeschool.
 This year I'm taking it a step further.
 This year I'm putting my homeschool on autopilot, and I'm taking you along for the ride!

 What is Putting Your Homeschool on Autopilot?